EagleAglow/VB_FITS/README.md

 ![ScreenShot](/Form.png)

-This is a work in (occasional) progress, with limited testing so far.
+This is a work in (occasional) progress, with limited testing.
 Some potential problems are flagged below, but there certain to be more.

 To view a FITS file, click the "Open File" button, and wait...
 Some files are quite complex, and will take some tens of seconds to process.